redswallow/open-source-from-big-companies/README.md

 [rocksdb](https://github.com/facebook/rocksdb) - Embedded key-value store for fast storage

+[Scribe](https://github.com/facebookarchive/scribe) - Scribe is a server for aggregating log data streamed in real time from a large number of servers

 [The HipHop Virtual Machine](https://www.facebook.com/note.php?note_id=10150415177928920)

 [folly](https://github.com/facebook/folly) - Folly is an open-source C++ library developed and used at Facebook